 Whether it’s in English, Spanish, or a mix of both, it’s a good thing laughter goes beyond language.
-If you ask us, the following Latin American stand-up specials — all available to stream now on HBO Max — are universally hilarious.
+If you ask us, the following Latin American stand-up specials — all available to stream now on Max — are universally hilarious.

 Let’s explore our list of the top nine specials: